CHRISTIANITY CAN BE BETTER THAN WE THINK

 > We so easily find ourselves complaining the moment things don’t go our way.
 To which God says: “Rejoice always…give thanks in all circumstances” (1 Thessalonians 5:16-18).

-No amount of good works can make up for our sin.
-No amount of commitment to God can make up for our lack of love and commitment to others.
-No amount rituals can cleanse us from our sin.
+No amount of good works can make up for our wrongdoing.
+No amount of commitment to God can make up for our lack of love and concern for others.
+No amount of spiritual rituals can cleanse us from our sin.

 This leads us to the second option…